-7.22 The Authority's banking provider is Lloyds Bank.
-Cash is retained with Lloyds Bank each night earning interest at a market rate; the amount retained will be set in line with the diversification policy set out at paragraph 7.29.

-- 7.23 In respect of the Bank ring-fencing legislation referred to in paragraph 4.9, Lloyds Bank has a relatively small investment banking operation meaning that 97% of the bank's assets remain within the 'retail bank' ring-fence.
-The Authority's business with Lloyds Bank will take place within the 'retail bank' ring-fence (Lloyds Bank Plc) and not form part of their investment banking operations (Lloyds Bank Corporate Markets). - 7.24 Lloyds Bank Plc has seen a credit ratings upgrade since ring-fencing legislation was introduced; should the Lloyds credit rating fall, then small balances may be retained with the bank for operational efficiency.
-The Authority will continue to seek support from the County Council's Treasury team on bank credit risk and any changes will be determined by the Director of Finance at the Authority. - 7.25 The Authority's commercial banking contract with Lloyds Bank was originally agreed alongside the County Council and is due to expire in March 2020.
-The Authority intends to utilise the ESPO 'Framework Agreement for Banking Services' to procure a new banking contract.
-However, a new ESPO Framework Agreement is currently being negotiated and will not be available when the current banking contract ends.
-As an Exception to Procurement Regulations, the Authority, alongside the County Council, has agreed to extend the current banking contract with Lloyds Bank for two years, by which time the new ESPO Framework Agreement should be in place.
+- 7.19 The Authority's banking provider is Lloyds Bank.
+Cash is retained with Lloyds Bank each night earning interest at a market rate; the amount retained will be set in line with the diversification policy set out at paragraph 7.26. - 7.20 In respect of the Bank ring-fencing legislation Lloyds Bank has a relatively small investment banking operation meaning that 97% of the bank's assets remain within the 'retail bank' ring-fence.
+The Authority's business with Lloyds Bank will take place within the 'retail bank' ring-fence (Lloyds Bank Plc) and not form part of their investment banking operations (Lloyds Bank Corporate Markets). - 7.21 Lloyds Bank Plc has seen a credit ratings upgrade since ring-fencing legislation was introduced; should the Lloyds credit rating fall, then small balances may be retained with the bank for operational efficiency.
+The Authority will continue to seek support from the County Council's Treasury team on bank credit risk and any changes will be determined by the Director of Finance at the Authority. - 7.22 The Authority's commercial banking contract with Lloyds Bank was originally agreed alongside the County Council and expired in March 2020.
+The Authority intended to utilise the ESPO 'Framework Agreement for Banking Services' to procure a new banking contract.
+As an 'Exception to Procurement Regulations', the Authority, alongside the County Council, agreed to extend the current banking contract with Lloyds Bank for two years as the current ESPO framework had expired thus giving time for a new agreement to be negotiated.
+However, a new Framework Agreement has not been put into place so a full tender exercise will be carried out during 2021/22.